givebest/swiftui-image2webp/README.md

   1. Please check if the image format is a supported.
   2. Due to the security mechanisms on Mac, please select images in the `/Users/[yourname]/Downloads/` folder to ensure the conversion works correctly.

-- #### Does it support conversion of images that are not in the `/Users/[yourname]/Downloads/` folder?

-  Yes!
-  We recommend copying the image to the `/Users/[yourname]/Downloads/` folder for conversion.Otherwise, you can also convert images from other folders, but you need to manually open the file save permissions, which is a complicated process and not recommended!

 - #### Does it support batch conversion?